Instruction

 Important!

-Do not apply to wet, oily, corroded or moldy surfaces.
+Do not apply to wet, oily, corroded or fungal surfaces.

 Dilution

-Although each product is delivered ready for immediate application (after prior mixing), depending on the application method, the preferences of the person applying the material or the specificity of the substrate, it may be necessary to dilute the product.
+Although each product is supplied ready for immediate application (after mixing), depending on the application method, the preferences of the person applying the material or the specific nature of the substrate, it may be necessary to dilute the product.

 thermal insulation paint

-If necessary, the liquid version of the product (paint) can be diluted with water:
+If necessary, the liquid product (paint) can be diluted with water:

-• about 5% (50ml per 1 liter of paint) – preparation of paint for brush, roller and spray application.
+- approx. 5% (50ml per 1 liter of paint) – preparing the paint for application by brush, roller and spray.

 thermal insulation mass

-If necessary, the product in the thick (mass) version can be diluted with water:
+If necessary, the thick (mass) version of the product can be diluted with water:

-• about 5% (50 ml per 1 liter of mass) – preparation of the mass for filling.
+- approx. 5% (50ml per 1 liter of mass) – preparation of the mass for filling.

 Important!

-Gradually add water in small batches, stirring constantly until the desired consistency is obtained.
+Add the water gradually in small batches, stirring constantly until the desired consistency is achieved.

-Only the amount of the product that will be used within 3-5 hours should be diluted.
-Adding too much water may cause delamination and spoilage of the product.
+Only the amount of product that will be used within 3-5 hours should be diluted.
+Adding too much water may cause the product to separate and spoil.

 Tools